 Anna Dumitriu discussed her work in “Spinning Yarns: Pathology and Poetry” for The Art + Science Reading Group, a virtual gathering of thinkers, researchers and the incurably curious.
 Organised Amelia McConville and Autumn Brown and supported by Science Gallery Dublin and the Trinity Long Room Hub.
 Listen to the podcast.
 The event took place on Wednesday 20th May 2020 at 6:30pm.

-The Department of Media Theory at the University of Applied Arts in Vienna (Austria) hosted an online public lecture (due to COVID-19 Pandemic precautions) by Anna Dumitriu “Threads Across Time: Combining and Fermenting Two Cultures” on Tuesday 19th May.
+The Department of Media Theory at the University of Applied Arts in Vienna (Austria) hosted an online public lecture by Anna Dumitriu “Threads Across Time: Combining and Fermenting Two Cultures” on Tuesday 19th May.
 She discussed the ideas and processes behind her artworks, which are created deeply embedded in bioscience settings.

-Anna Dumitriu gave an online lecture (due to COVID-19 Pandemic precautions) for the Creative Reflections on Professional Practice course at Imperial College London on 14th May 2020.
+Anna Dumitriu gave an online lecture for the Creative Reflections on Professional Practice course at Imperial College London on 14th May 2020.

-Anna Dumitriu gave an online lecture (due to COVID-19 Pandemic precautions) to Art and Life Sciences students at the University of Leiden on 16th April 2020.
+Anna Dumitriu gave an online lecture to Art and Life Sciences students at the University of Leiden on 16th April 2020.

-Anna Dumitriu and Alex May gave an online lecture (due to COVID-19 Pandemic precautions) on their “Cyberspecies Proximity” robot project and EU Vertigo STARTS residency with Schindler for the BioComputation Research Group at the University of Hertfordshire.
+Anna Dumitriu and Alex May gave an online lecture on their “Cyberspecies Proximity” robot project and EU Vertigo STARTS residency with Schindler for the BioComputation Research Group at the University of Hertfordshire.

-Anna Dumitriu gave an online lecture (due to COVID-19 Pandemic precautions) on her practice to arts students at Aalto University, Helsinki, Finland on 24th March 2020.
+Anna Dumitriu gave an online lecture on her practice to arts students at Aalto University, Helsinki, Finland on 24th March 2020.